-This serverboard has two system/CPU fan headers (Fan 1/Fan 2) on the serverboard.
-Both 4-pin fans headers are backward compatible with the traditional 3-pin fans.
-However, fan speed control is available for 4-pin fans only.
-The fan speeds are controlled by Thermal Management via the IPMI 2.0 interface.
+This serverboard has four system cooling fan headers (Fan1-Fan4).
+All these 4-pin fans headers are backward compatible with the traditional 3-pin fans.
+However, fan speed control is available for 4-pin fans only and is controlled by thermal management via IPMI 2.0 interface.
 See the table on the right for pin definitions.